California bill calls for revenue sharing in college sports - WHIZ News

 “We need to solidify that as it relates to college sports, federal law preempts state law,” Baylor President Linda Livingstone, the chairwoman of the NCAA’s Board of Governors, said last week.
 “In areas such as NIL, we already see that state legislators will take action that they believe will give the universities in their states a competitive edge over their neighbors.”

-The bill introduced by Holden, a Democrat whose district includes Pasadena, calls for Division I schools in California to share 50% of revenue with athletes who are considered to be undervalued because the amount of their athletic scholarships doesn’t match their market value.
+Assembly Bill 252 — introduced by Holden, a Democrat whose district includes Pasadena — calls for Division I schools in California to share 50% of revenue with athletes who are considered to be undervalued because the amount of their athletic scholarships doesn’t match their market value.
 That would mostly be aimed at athletes competing in the revenue-generating sports such as football and basketball, but not exclusively.

+“It’s a bill that will end the blatant exploitation of California’s college athletes,” said Ramogi Huma, executive director of the National College Players Association.
+“The NCAA’s economic model is illegal and based on racial injustice.
+The NCAA uses amateurism as cover to systemically strip generational wealth from predominantly Black athletes from lower income households to pay for lavish salaries of predominantly white coaches, athletic directors, commissioners and NCAA administrators.”

 Money paid toward scholarships would be included in the 50% that goes toward the players.
 The rest would go into a fund that would pay out yearly.
 Individual payments would be determined based on what schools bring in and could not exceed $25,000 per year for any one athlete.